daattali/ddpcr/README.md

     #> [1] "UNDEFINED" "FAILED"    "OUTLIER"   "EMPTY"     "RAIN"      "POSITIVE"
     #> [7] "NEGATIVE"

-The first 4 clusters we've seen before, as they are common to all plate types.
+The first 4 clusters we’ve seen before, as they are common to all plate types.
 Droplets in the *HEX+FAM+* cluster are considered *POSITIVE*, while droplets in the *FAM+* cluster are considered *NEGATIVE* since they are *HEX-*.
-Any droplets that are not empty but don't emit enough fluorescent intensity to be in the *POSITIVE* or *NEGATIVE* clusters are considered *RAIN*.
+Any droplets that are not empty but don’t emit enough fluorescent intensity to be in the *POSITIVE* or *NEGATIVE* clusters are considered *RAIN*.